Above-Ground Pool HOA Fine? 3 Defenses That Work (2026)

 - Document selective enforcement: Walk your neighborhood and photograph other above-ground pools, hot tubs, trampolines, or similar recreational items that have not been cited.

-- Check your state's backyard protections: Florida §720.3045, Arizona §33-1808, and other state laws may override your HOA's restriction.
+- Check your state's backyard protections: Florida §720.3045 protects items not visible from frontage, and other state laws or your CC&Rs may limit your HOA's restriction (Arizona has no specific backyard-pool statute — your CC&Rs control).

 - Offer a safety-focused compromise: Install a 4-foot barrier fence, add a lockable safety cover, provide proof of liability insurance, and offer to screen the pool from view.
 Addressing safety and visibility head-on removes the HOA's strongest arguments.